urquhard/AdvancedTutorial/tutorial/src/session_1/dataset.md

 We've provided a
 [PyTorch-compatible dataset class](https://github.com/TRISEP-2025-ML-tutorials/AdvancedTutorial/blob/main/code/data/dataset.py#L5-L50).
 It wraps a `.parquet` file and gives you easy access to the data in a PyTorch-friendly way.
-Create a new Python script:
+Create a new Python script in the `AdvancedTutorial/code/`
+directory:

 ```python
 from data.dataset import PointCloudDataset